webbuilders-group/silverstripe-username-auth/README.md

 # SilverStripe 3 Username Authentication

-Allows CMS admins to login via a username and also provides a form for retrieving a username.
+Allows CMS admins to login using a username and also provides a form for retrieving a username.

 ## Requirements
  * SilverStripe ^3.5